 *Teamhair : Tara, the seat of the high king of Ireland

-*Aonghus : Son of the great Irish god of plenty of the Tuatha De Danann called Daghda and the river lady Boann (associated with the river Boyne).
-Often seen and the inspirer of love.
+*Aonghus : Son of the great Irish god of plenty, Daghda and the Goddess, Boann (associated with the river Boyne).
+Often seen as the inspirer of love.